 contravention of the provisions of section 123 of the Companies Act, 2013.

 vi.
-Based on our examination, which included test checks, the Company
+Based on our examination which included test checks, the Company has

-has used accounting software for maintaining its books of account for the
+used accounting softwares for maintaining its books of account, which have a

-our audit we did not come across any instance of the audit trail feature being
+come across any instance of the audit trail feature being tampered with and the

 2. As required by the Companies (Auditor's Report) Order, 2020 ("the Order")